William S. Paley: Art Collection

+The MoMA organized a special exhibition of the William Paley Collection in 1992.

+In 2022, twenty-nine artworks, including five on long term loan to the MoMA, from the Paley collection were auctioned at Sothebys on consignment from the William S. Paley Foundation.

 Other interests

-In the 1940s, William Paley and his brother-in-law, Leon Levy formed Jaclyn Stable, which owned and raced a string of thoroughbred race horses.
-Paley formed a modern art collection with as many as 40 major works, and he enjoyed photographing Picasso in Cap d'Antibes.
+In the 1940s, William Paley and his brother-in-law Leon Levy formed Jaclyn Stable, which owned and raced a string of thoroughbred race horses.
+He enjoyed photographing Picasso in Cap d'Antibes.
 Like Picasso, Paley drove an exotic French Facel Vega Facel II, the fastest four-seater car in the world in the early 1960s.

-In 1964, CBS purchased the New York Yankees from Del Webb.
+In 1964, CBS purchased the New York Yankees from Del Webb and Dan Topping.
 Subsequently, the storied baseball team fell into mediocrity, not making the postseason for the next ten years.
 In 1973, Paley sold the team at its low ebb for $8.7 million to Cleveland shipbuilder George Steinbrenner and a group of investors.
 Under the Steinbrenner regime, the Yankees grew in value to what, in April 2006, Forbes magazine estimated was $1.26 billion, or about $280 million in 1973 dollars.